carygarvin/Migrate_PrintQs.vbs/README.md

 # Script configuration
 There are 5 configurable variables (see lines 149 to 153 in the actual script) which need to be set by IT Administrator prior to using the present Script:
 * Variable **DeptsOU** contains the parent node OU in the form "OU=Departments" for instance where all departments are residing.
 * Variable **PrintServersOU** contains the OU where the Print Servers involved in the migration are located.
-Specifying this allows for fatser LDAP searches.
+Specifying this allows for faster LDAP searches.
 * Variable **PrintMigGroupsOU** contains the OU where the different printer migrations Groups are residing.
-Specifying this allows for fatser LDAP searches.
+Specifying this allows for faster LDAP searches.
           Printer Migrations Groups for each BU/Department/OU are expected to match the pattern "_[SubOUNameInDeptsOUVar]-PrinterMigration_".
           So for instance for HR, the script expects an 'HR' OU inside **DeptsOU** above and the AD Group containing HR users which can migrate to be named "_HR-PrinterMigration_" and reside in AD inside the OU specified through this **PrintMigGroupsOU** variable.
 * Variable **PrintQMappingsRepo** contains the UNC location of where the mapping file(s) reside.
 (Ensure NTFS Security and Share permissions are set for 'Everyone' to READ).